syncthing/syncthing/protocol/PROTOCOL.md

     |              Reserved             |I|D|   Unix Perm. & Mode   |
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

  - The lower 12 bits hold the common Unix permission and mode bits.
+An implemention MAY ignore or interpret these as is suitable on the host operating system.

  - Bit 19 ("D") is set when the file has been deleted.
-The block list shall contain zero blocks and the modification time indicates the time of deletion or, if deletion time is not reliably determinable, the last known modification time and a higher version number.
+The block list SHALL be of length zero and the modification time indicates the time of deletion or, if the time of deletion is not reliably determinable, the last known modification time.

  - Bit 18 ("I") is set when the file is invalid and unavailable for synchronization.
-A peer may set this bit to indicate that it can temporarily not serve data for the file.
+A peer MAY set this bit to indicate that it can temporarily not serve data for the file.

- - Bit 0 through 17 are reserved for future use and shall be set to zero.
+ - Bit 0 through 17 are reserved for future use and SHALL be set to zero.

 The hash algorithm is implied by the Hash length.
-Currently, the hash must be 32 bytes long and computed by SHA256.
+Currently, the hash MUST be 32 bytes long and computed by SHA256.

-The Modified time is expressed as the number of seconds since the Unix Epoch.
-In the rare occasion that a file is simultaneously and independently modified by two nodes in the same cluster and thus end up on the same Version number after modification, the Modified field is used as a tie breaker.
+The Modified time is expressed as the number of seconds since the Unix Epoch (1970-01-01 00:00:00 UTC).

-The Size field is the size of the file, in bytes.
+In the rare occasion that a file is simultaneously and independently modified by two nodes in the same cluster and thus end up on the same Version number after modification, the Modified field is used as a tie breaker (higher being better), followed by the hash values of the file blocks (lower being better).

 The Blocks list contains the size and hash for each block in the file.
 Each block represents a 128 KiB slice of the file, except for the last